 Scouts who arrive early can help get ready or play a game.
 Preferably, Scouts can play outside, if weather permits, games like Frisbee or basketball.
-This will help them work out their energy in a constructive way before participating in the meeting.
+This will help them bond as friends and work out their energy in a constructive way before participating in the meeting.